 Any document or notice to be served on, or information to be given to a shareholder, must be in legible form.
-For this purpose any form is legible form which:
+For this purpose, any form is a legible form if it:

-- a) is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - b) is capable of being provided in hard copy by the ACD; - c) enables the recipient to know or record the time of receipt; and - d) is reasonable in the context.
+- (a) is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - (b) is capable of being provided in hard copy by the ACD; - (c) enables the recipient to know or record the time of receipt; and - (d) is reasonable in the context.